Ultimate Guide To Visiting Copenhagen in December

 Christmas Eve Celebrations

-Christmas Eve, known as "Juleaften," is Denmark's most important day of the holiday season.
-Families come together to enjoy a festive meal, typically featuring roast pork, duck, or goose, accompanied by traditional side dishes like caramelized potatoes and red cabbage.
-After dinner, it's time to exchange gifts and sing Christmas carols around the Christmas tree, adorned with homemade decorations and lit with candles.
+Christmas Eve, or "Juleaften," is the highlight of Denmark's holiday season.
+Families gather for a festive meal with roast pork, duck, or goose, served with traditional sides like caramelized potatoes and red cabbage.
+After dinner, they exchange gifts and sing carols around the Christmas tree, decorated with homemade ornaments and candles.

 Danish Christmas Markets